CHAPTER 18: Unit 2. Amines and Amides Types and Naming

 IUPAC Naming of Amines:The IUPAC naming of the amines is based on alkanes IUPAC names with omitting the last e alphabet of the alkanes

-And replace it with amine.Example: Primary 10 amines:CH3-NH2 is named as methane amine -> MethanamineThe common name ends as amine as well, but it has to specify the alkyl group name: MethylamineCH3-CH2-CH2- NH2 is named as propane amine -> 1 – PropanamineThe common name ends as amine as well, but it has to specify the alkyl group name: PropylamineThe numbering of carbon atom will depend on the location of the amino group NH2 at this carbo atom.
+And replace it with amine.Example: Primary 10 amines:CH3-NH2 is named as methane amine -> MethanamineThe common name ends as amine as well, but it has to specify the alkyl group name: MethylamineCH3-CH2-CH2- NH2 is named as propane amine -> 1 – PropanamineThe common name ends as amine as well, but it has to specify the alkyl group name: PropylamineThe numbering of carbon atom will depend on the location of the amino group NH2 at this carbon atom.

 2 – propanamine (IUPAC name)Isopropylamine (Common name)For the structure above, which is the correct IUPAC name?